 A lifelong GAD conquerer, Em talks to her therapist daily to manage her anxiety and live her best life.

-One of the awesome realities of living with generalized anxiety disorder (GAD) is that I pretty much always feel like I could do and be better, no matter how hard I try.
-But put me in a new situation with new people and my heart will be completely beating out of my chest.
+One of the realities of living with generalized anxiety disorder (GAD) is that I pretty much always feel like I could do and be better, no matter how hard I try.
+So, put me in a new situation with new people and my heart will be completely beating out of my chest with this idea that they'll all figure out how inept I am.
 With the help of my therapist, I'm working on boosting my self-confidence, and sometimes, that means outwardly faking confidence—even when I'm really scared—using these tactics.

 How I Fake Confidence When I'm Anxious